 “I can get you another one?”

-“And waste my fifteen minute time slot.
-Listen, Mr,” checking her wrist watch.
+“And waste my fifteen-minute time slot.
+Listen, Mr,” she said, checking her wristwatch.
 “I want to know the basics.
-Simple –failure or pass?
+Simple—failure or pass?
 Brain scientist or truck driver.”

-“No one fails Grade three and your son’s doing well.”
-Relieved to see her smile, he palmed the sweat from his brow.
-“I hate parent teacher interviews.”
+“No one fails grade two and your son is doing well.”
+Relieved to see her smile, he dabbed at the sweat from his brow, mumbling, “I hate parent-teacher interviews.”